HacKanCuBa/passphrase-py/README.md

 ## Is this really secure?

 First of all, we will say that a password or passphrase generator algorithm is secure if its output is *trully* random.
 To achieve that, **Passphrase** relies entirely on `os.urandom`, which always provides an interface to the OS's cryptographically secure random generator.
 The whole program is quite big, but most of it is just the menues and the word list.
 The generator algorithms are very short and simple, they are in [passphrase.passphrase](passphrase/passphrase.py): `Passphrase::generate()` and `Passphrase::generate_password()`.
-The lower level functions are in [passphrase.random](passphrase/random.py), which directly uses `os.urandom`; higher level functions are in [passphrase.secrets](passphrase/secrets.py), that provides a convenient interface to those low level functions, so that implementation errors can be avoided.
+The lower level functions are in [passphrase.random](passphrase/random.py), which directly uses `os.urandom`; higher level functions are in [passphrase.secrets](passphrase/secrets.py), that provides a convenient interface to those low level functions, so that implementation errors are avoided.

 The whole magic is done by [`passphrase.secrets.randbelow()`](passphrase/secrets.py), that returns a random natural number lower than the given value, that is then used as index for the word or character list by [`passphrase.secrets.randchoice`](passphrase/secrets.py), function used by the generators.
 Both `randbelow()` and `randint()` where copyied from Python's Lib/random, but trimmed down so that they don't allow anything fishy.
 This also makes **Passphrase** independent from unnecessary libraries and potential external vulnerabilities.